open-contracting/credere-backend/README.md

 .env file needs to be created with the proper environment variables

+you can use .envtest as an example, it has the following keys:

+COGNITO_CLIENT_ID  -> your client id inside cognito AWS_ACCESS_KEY -> AWS key from the account that owns the users pool AWS_CLIENT_SECRET -> AWS secret from the account that owns the users pool AWS_REGION -> conigot pool region
+COGNITO_POOL_ID -> cognito pool id
+EMAIL_SENDER_ADDRESS -> authorized sender in cognito
+FRONTEND_URL -> frontend url, use http://127.0.0.1:3000/ for dev

 You should configure the pre-commit for the repo one time

 ```